brainhack-school2020/mwmaclean-BHS2020/README.md

 * Bash terminal
 * GitHub
 * Visual Studio Code
-* How to implement BIDS using [this tutorial](http://reproducibility.stanford.edu/bids-tutorial-series-part-1b/)
+* How to implement BIDS
 * Python scripts
-* Docker container to run a preprocessing pipeline using [this docker image](https://hub.docker.com/r/gkiar/dwipreproc_fsl-5.0.11_minified)
+* Docker container
-* [This python scricpt](https://github.com/gkiar/mask2boundary) for creating a seed mask
-* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI) using [this docker image](https://hub.docker.com/r/gkiar/dipy_tracking)
+* DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
 * Jupyter Notebook
 * Nilearn, plotly & matplotlib for data visualization
 * & More!